Home | Playful Learning Activities | Outdoor & Sensory Play | Sensory Activities for Young Children

 Sensory Activities for Young Children

 Sensory experiences are an important part of toddler learning.
-Young children love opportunities to squish and squeeze to explore different textures.
-According to First 5 San Diego, sensory play also helps children develop motor skills, creative thinking and problem solving abilities, coordination, and concentration.
+Young children love to explore materials and textures by squishing and squeezing!
+These types of sensory play experiences contribute to infant and toddler learning and development—helping little ones develop motor skills, creative thinking, problem-solving abilities, coordination, and concentration!

 Moon Sand

 Have you ever explored moon sand in your program?
-Moon sand is a unique texture, as it comes together to make shapes, but transforms back into a soft sand when crumbled.
-It is best when used in a big sensory tub, because it can get messy.
+Moon sand has a unique texture that adheres to form shapes, but then transforms back into soft sand when crumbled.
+It works best when offered to children in a big sensory tub, because it can get messy.
 Introduce moon sand in your classroom with tools such as measuring cups, spoons, cookie cutters, and drink cups.
 Food coloring can be added to the recipe to make the moon sand a color (as in the photo), or you can leave it its natural white color.
-This recipe is also gluten free, if any children in your program have allergies.
-Click here for the full recipe.
+This recipe is both safe and gluten-free, in case bits of sand end up in the children’s mouths.
+Click here for the full recipe for homemade moon sand.

 Aquafaba (Chickpea) Foam